Skip subnavigation and go to article content

 You may be exempt from this requirement if you:

-• Have a basic degree from a recognized institution in a country where the official language is English,
+• Have a basic degree from a recognized institution in a country where the official language is English

-• Have completed a basic or advanced degree at an institution, in the United States or a United States institution abroad, where the language of instruction is English and the institution is accredited by one of the United States’ regional accrediting agencies,
+• Have completed a basic or advanced degree at an institution, in the United States or a United States institution abroad, where the language of instruction is English and the institution is accredited by one of the United States’ regional accrediting agencies

-• have completed at least one year of full-time academic course work with a grade B or better at a regionally accredited* institution within the United States.
+• Have completed at least one year of full-time academic course work with a grade B or better at a regionally accredited* institution within the United States.

 If you qualify for an exemption, you must upload an unofficial transcript from the recognized U.S. institution to your Berkeley Graduate Application.
-If you are unsure if your country of education qualifies you for a TOEFL exemption, please contact us at sphadmit@berkeley.edu.

-Minimum Scores:
+Minimum Scores

 • TOEFL: Paper: 570, Internet (iBT): 90